Chapter 22 : Epilogue: Part Two

 'I know,' I said.
 'I'm just...enjoying the ambience.'

-He gave a derisive laugh.
+He let out a derisive laugh.
 'A dirt track is ambient?'

 'It's a lovely night!'
 I protested.
 'Look at all those stars!'